 For devices attached to the network via OIT Ethernet Service, we usually recommend using OIT DHCP Service if the device supports it, particularly for workstations running recent versions of Apple OS X and Windows operating systems.
 (Older devices and some other operating systems may not support DHCP, but instead may support an older less-capable protocol called "BootP"; see BootP Service below.)

 We normally recommend but do not require using OIT DHCP Service for clients attached via OIT Ethernet Service while they are attached on their home networks.
 (Equivalently, we normally recommend but do not require using DHCP for use of OIT Static IP Service.)

 Clients attached via OIT Ethernet Service outside their home networks must use DHCP to obtain OIT Mobile IP Service.
 If the client does not have a properly-functioning DHCP client, it will not be able to use OIT Mobile IP Service.

 All wireless services provided by OIT rely upon specialized DHCP services provided by OIT, not on the "OIT DHCP and BootP Services" described in this document.
 Documentation describing the behavior of those specialized DHCP services is not presently available.

-A device must use OIT DHCP Service to be able to use Temporary Unregistered Dormnet (TUD) IP Address Service or Visitor IP (VIP) Service.
-These services are not available for clients that do not have a properly-functioning DHCP client.
+A device must use OIT DHCP Service to be able to use Visitor IP (VIP) Service.
+This service is unavailable to clients that do not have a properly-functioning DHCP client.

 To use OIT DHCP Service, your device must meet the following requirements: